-Florida Division of Emergency Management US Department of Homeland Security Grants Program Grant Monitoring Process
+Florida Division of Emergency Management US Department of Homeland Security Grants Program Grant Monitoring Process statutory regulations.
+The monitoring process is designed to assess a recipient agency's compliance with applicable state and federal guidelines.

-Florida has enhanced the state and local capability and capacity to prevent, prepare and respond to terrorist threats since 1999 through various funding sources including federal grant funds.
-As the steward of the State Homeland Security Grant Program funds, projects and equipment the Florida Division of Emergency Management (FDEM) has a responsibility to track and monitor the status of the grant activity and items purchased.
+Florida has enhanced state and local capability and capacity to prevent, prepare and respond to terrorist threats since 1999 through various funding sources including federal grant funds.
+The Florida Division of Emergency Management (FDEM) has a responsibility to track and monitor the status of grant activity and items purchased to ensure compliance with applicable SHSGP grant guidance and